 How to check your credit report

 Checking your credit report is easy!
-We recommend that you only use one of the trusted credit referencing agencies in the These are TransUnion, Equifax and Experian.
+We recommend that you only use one of the trusted credit referencing agencies in the UK.
+These are TransUnion, Equifax and Experian.
 We usually recommend our customers to use Credit Karma, which is powered by TransUnion and enables you to check your credit score for free and gives you access to your credit file.
 We recommend that you check your credit score regularly and check your information is accurate and up to date.

 Why should you check your credit report?